techcommdude/network/README.md

-# Social Networking/Blog application built with Javascript, Django, Python, HTML and CSS
+# Social Networking/blog application built with Javascript, Django, Python, HTML and CSS

-I used Django's Paginator class to paginate the postings and stylized the pagination with Bootstrap.
+A Twitter-like social network website for making posts and following users.

-This project is deployed on Heroku (please have patience since the instance is likely sleeping but will wake up after a few seconds): <a href="???????">????????</a>
+This project is deployed on Heroku (please have patience since the instance is likely sleeping but will wake up after a few seconds): <a href="https://farnellg-social-network.herokuapp.com/">https://farnellg-social-network.herokuapp.com/</a>

 A screencast of the project can be found here: <a href="??????">???????</a>